-If you have purchased or ordered items to be delivered from abroad, they will be required to pass customs checks before you may receive them.
+If you have purchased or ordered items to be delivered from abroad, or you are shipping items out of the UK, they will be required to pass customs checks.
 It is at this stage where, on occasion, items may be seized by border officials.

 Depending on their nature, goods may be more or less likely to be seized and put at risk of either forfeiture or condemnation by HMRC or Border Force.

 - Vehicles (for personal use and business car stock)

 - Offensive weapons where there is no licence, and self-defence items such as pepper spray

 - Endangered species of animal or plant, or species that are likely to be diseased